 They may not have the psychological symptoms of anxiety.
 Deciding whether to code the anxiety disorder or its physical symptoms can be a challenge.
 In some cases, the physical symptoms might be coded as secondary to the anxiety disorder.

-In other cases, those symptoms may warrant their own primary code.
+In other cases, those symptoms may warrant their primary code.
 This way, the assigned codes depend on the clinical presentation and the focus of treatment.
 Any errors in this process can lead to inaccurate patient records.

 Coding for Induced Anxiety